Strawberries & Cream Cupcakes with Lemon Zest ButtercreamSkip to Recipe

-- 4 cups of Almond Flour
+- 4 cups almond flour

 - 4 flax eggs (1 tablespoon of ground flaxseed + 2 tablespoons of water = 1 egg)*

-- 1/2 cup Miyoko’s butter at room temperature*
+- 1/2 cup plant-based butter

-- OR 1/2 cup of maple syrup
+- 1/2 teaspoon stevia powder OR 1/4 cup of maple syrup

-- 1 teaspoon of vanilla bean powder
+- 1 teaspoon vanilla bean powder

-- 2 teaspoons of baking soda
+- 2 teaspoons baking soda

-- 1/2 teaspoon of pink sea salt
+- 1/2 teaspoon pink sea salt

 - 4-5 chopped organic strawberries

-- Preheat oven to 350 degrees.
+- Preheat the oven to 350 degrees.

-- Fold in the chopped strawberries, until they are mashed well into the cupcake batter.
+- Fold in the chopped strawberries until they are mashed well into the cupcake batter.

 - Brush or spray cupcake liners with oil or butter.

-- Add in the stevia or your sweetener of choice and mix on low until combined, then add tapioca powder, vanilla bean powder, lemon zest, and sea salt and beat until creamy.
+- Add in the stevia or sweetener of choice and mix on low until combined, then add tapioca powder, vanilla bean powder, lemon zest, and sea salt and beat until creamy.

 - Frost cupcakes right away, OR store frosting in the refrigerator until ready to use.